English invasion of Acadia (1654): Siege of Port Royal

 Sedgwick took his remaining forces and sailed to Port Royal which was under Le Borgne's control.
 Sedgwick had some of his men disembark to begin the siege of Port Royal's fort and a number of Le Borgne's men ambushed Sedgwick's vanguard which killed 1 of his men and wounded 6 more.
 However, the English regulars quickly charged the ambushers, gave them no time to reload, killed 5, and forced the others to retreat back into the fort.

 The siege continued only for a short time until August the 8th when Le Borgne surrendered with generous conditions.
 The English had captured 113 men, over 23 cannons, 500 weapons, 50 barrels of gunpowder, and Le Borgne's ship the Châteaufort which itself had a large supply of alcohol.
 In return for his surrender, Le Borgne was generally given extremely lenient conditions whereby he was allowed to keep the Châteaufort and return disarmed to France, with his supply of alcohol.
 His sons were also allowed to remain as hostages to safeguard his holdings at Port-Royal, La Hève, and beyond.
 Many Acadians like La Tour previously accused Le Borgne of treason with the enemy.
 Although, it should also be noted that Sedgwick did have the livestock of Port Royal slaughtered.

 Capture of Fort Pentagouet

 On September 2 Sedgwick captured Fort Pentagouët.
-It was defended by 18 men commanded by a Captain La Verdure.
+It was defended by 18 men commanded by a Captain Germain Doucet de la Verdure.
 Again Sedgwick gave magnanimous terms of surrender given his overwhelmingly force.
 He allowed La Verdure and his men to march out of the fort with their arms, flags and families, along to the beat of drum and fife as they went into captivity.
 Sedgwick had also captured the 8 canons and 3 mortars.